ayakovlevgh/jodtemplate/README.md

-# JODTemplate
+# jODTemplate

-JODTemplate is a java template engine for office documents.
+jODTemplate is a java template engine for office documents.
 Currently only PPTX format is supported.

 ## Usage
 An example of the library usage can be found in `src/samples`.